metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_v_sphere_cluster_v1alpha3_manifest.md

 - `datacenters` (String) Datacenters is a CSV string of the datacenters in which VMs are located.
 - `password` (String) Password is the password used to access a vSphere endpoint.
-- `port` (String) Port is the port on which the vSphere endpoint is listening.Defaults to 443.
+- `port` (String) Port is the port on which the vSphere endpoint is listening.
+Defaults to 443.
-- `round_tripper_count` (Number) RoundTripperCount specifies the SOAP round tripper count(retries = RoundTripper - 1)
+- `round_tripper_count` (Number) RoundTripperCount specifies the SOAP round tripper count (retries = RoundTripper - 1)
-- `thumbprint` (String) Thumbprint is the cryptographic thumbprint of the vSphere endpoint'scertificate.
+- `thumbprint` (String) Thumbprint is the cryptographic thumbprint of the vSphere endpoint's certificate.
 - `username` (String) Username is the username used to access a vSphere endpoint.